 For sixteen years Robert Rosen worked behind the X-rated scenes of such porn magazines as High Society, Stag, and D-Cup.
 In Beaver Street: A History of Modern Pornography, Rosen blows the lid off the lucrative and politically hounded adult industry, providing a darkly engaging account of its tumultuous decades—from the defining Traci Lords scandal and the conception of "free" phone sex to the burgeoning success of smut in cyberspace in the twenty-first century.

-This is an excerpt from my interview with Kendra Holliday, editor of The Beautiful Kind, conducted at Shameless Grounds, a sex-positive coffeehouse in St. Louis.
-I'd gone there in April to begin a promotional tour for the U.S. edition of Beaver Street.
-In this clip, I explain my so-called "experiment in participatory journalism"—posing for an X-rated photo shoot to gain insight into the mind of a porn star.
+An excerpt from my interview with Kendra Holliday, editor of The Beautiful Kind, conducted at Shameless Grounds, a sex-positive coffeehouse in St. Louis, where I'd begun my 2012 promotional tour for the U.S. edition of Beaver Street.
+Here, I explain my so-called "experiment in participatory journalism"—posing for an X-rated photo shoot to gain insight into the mind of a porn star.
 Click here to see more interview excerpts.

-At the 2:20 mark in this segment from the Rew & Who?
-Internet TV show, the conversation turns to Beaver Street, and later to the book I’m currently working on, Bobby in Naziland.
-Click here to see other Beaver Street interviews, promo videos, and the Nowhere Man segment from Rew & Who?
+In this segment from the Rew & Who?
+Internet TV show, the conversation turns to Beaver Street, and later to the book I was writing at the time, Bobby in Naziland.
+Click here to see more Beaver Street interviews, promo videos, and the Nowhere Man segment from Rew & Who?

 In Beaver Street, I write about my officemate at Swank Publications, who's both the managing editor of For Adults Only magazine and a professional actor who specializes in playing Nazis.
-(He's perhaps best known as The Weeping Nazi in the premiere episode of Late Night with Conan O'Brien.)
+(He's probably best known as The Weeping Nazi in the premiere episode of Late Night with Conan O'Brien.)
 In the book I call him "Henry Dorfman."
-Since Beaver Street was published, however, he's not only given me permission to use his real name—Paul Slimak—but has done a series of promotional videos for the book playing his favorite character, renegade Nazi Erich von Pauli.
+Since Beaver Street was published, he's asked me to use his real name—Paul Slimak—and has done a series of promotional videos for the book playing his favorite character, renegade Nazi Erich von Pauli.
 Erich von Pauli on Beaver Street: Episode 3 (above)—featuring Agnes Herrmann as Diana Clerkenwell—caught the attention of Village Voice columnist Michael Musto.
-Click here to see the other von Pauli videos.
+Click here to see more von Pauli videos.